inaimathi/langnostic/drafts/papers-project.md

 ## The Recommendations

-Ok, so at some point we realized that we were a group of loosely affiliated people with limited, but focused free time that managed to seriously expand our collective and individual understanding of various computer science material over the course of about eight years.
+At some point we realized that we were a group of loosely affiliated people with limited, but focused free time that managed to seriously expand our collective and individual understanding of various computer science material over the course of about eight years.
 From that position, we might be able to put together a curriculum for other people in similar situations to do the same.
-The beginnings of that curriculum are [here](https://github.com/CompSciCabal/CS-as-she-is-wrote), but before we got there, we had a fantastic idea/scope-creep moment.
+The beginnings of that curriculum are [here](https://github.com/CompSciCabal/CS-as-she-is-wrote), but before we got to any sort of end state, we had a new-idea/scope-creep moment.

 Could we automate that?